Overview

 How many days do you need for the Garden Route

 It took us around 4 days to complete the Garden route, from Betty’s Bay to Tsitsikamma National Park.
 We felt this was just a little too short, so we had to do everything quite quickly.
-We therefore recommend that you allow at least 5 days for the Garden Route.
-If you would like to add the extra highlights close to the Garden route, we recommend at least a week to really enjoy all the beauty and the actvities that the Garden route has to offer.
+We therefore recommend that you allow at least 5 days for a Garden Route road trip.
+If you would like to add the extra highlights close to the Garden Route, we recommend at least a week to really enjoy all the beauty and the activities that the Garden Route has to offer.
 This way you can really take your time to enjoy the beautiful landscapes you drive through.

 Betty's Bay